Palau Court of Appeals Hears Argument As To Whether A Senator Violated the Constitution In Practicing Law While A Member of Congress

 By Kassi Berg

-Only days after being sworn into the Senate to serve his second term, prescription the Palau Court of Appeals heard an argument on whether Senator Raynold Oilouch violated the Constitution and Code of Ethics.
+Only days after being sworn into the Senate to serve his second term, the Palau Court of Appeals heard an argument on whether Senator Raynold Oilouch violated the Constitution and Code of Ethics.

-Under the last administration, this site the Republic of Palau filed a suit against Senator Oilouch for providing legal services to the Koror State Public Land Authority in a civil case.
+Under the last administration, the Republic of Palau filed a suit against Senator Oilouch for providing legal services to the Koror State Public Land Authority in a civil case.
 The original ruling by the Chief Justice was in favor of Senator Oilouch holding that the Senator’s legal services to the state public land authority was not “employment” in the sense of a “master-servant” relationship and thus, did not violate the Palau Constitution.

 During the oral argument on Monday January 21, 2013, the Palau Court of Appeals took an uncommon route by granting litigants a chance to argue their case before the Appellate panel.
 The appeal was heard by a lively panel of three women judges who questioned both sides during their presentations.